antvis/G6/docs/api/Plugins.en.md

 const minimap = new G6.Minimap();
 const graph = new G6.Graph({
   //...
 Other configurations
-  plugins: [ grid, minimap ] // Configure Grid and Minimap to the graph });
+  plugins: [grid, minimap], // Configure Grid and Minimap to the graph });
 ```

 ## Grid

 Grid draw grids on the canvas.

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*y8u6Rrc78uIAAAAAAAAAAABkARQnAQ' width=300 />

 Grid has no configurations.
 Just use the code in [Configure to Graph](#configure-to-graph) to use it.

 ## Minimap

 Minimap is a tool for quick preview and exploration on large graph.

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*v1svQLkEPrUAAAAAAAAAAABkARQnAQ' width=300 />